 The Academic Standing Committee is charged with the enforcement of the regulations on Satisfactory Academic Standing.
 In this regard the Committee has the authority to develop guidelines for the administration of these regulations.
 These guidelines are reviewed annually to ensure that they continue to serve the interests of the University community and that they reflect current University policies and procedures.
 The Committee has discretionary authority to grant exceptions to the regulations on Academic Standing.
 The Committee hears all requests for reinstatement exceptions following academic suspension for undergraduate students who meet the conditions detailed in the Academic Standing Committee's Policy Guideline #7.
 Upon request of the student, the Committee conducts a personal hearing to determine the causes of unsatisfactory performance and possible reinstatement and remedies.
 These personal hearings occur during Committee meetings to consider requests for reinstatement by exception, as needed each term prior to the last day to register.
 Hearings are scheduled prior to the last day to register, when at all possible.
 Once the Committee makes its decision on a request for reinstatement by exception, and the hearing is completed, the case is considered closed.
 After the Committee's decision has been recorded, an appeal may be submitted to the Vice Provost for Undergraduate Studies.
-Should the Vice Provost for Undergraduate Studies be out of the office on extended travel or have a conflict of interest, he/she may refer the decision to the Senior Vice Provost for Academic Affairs, the Vice Provost for Student Affairs, or the Provost.
+Should the Vice Provost for Undergraduate Studies be out of the office on extended travel or have a conflict of interest, he/she may refer the decision to the Senior Vice Provost for Faculty Affairs, the Vice Provost for Student Affairs, or the Provost.
 Appeals must be based solely on the original file reviewed and acted upon by the Committee.
 The Committee will re-open a case only if significant new information is presented to it.

 The Committee consists of a minimum of eight and up to ten Faculty, up to three of whom may be retired faculty who are still employed part-time by the University, and two Student members.
 In addition, the following shall be ex-officio members, non-voting: a Disability Access Services (DAS) representative and the Registrar (or representative).
 The committee chair is also a non-voting member, except in the case of a tie vote by Committee.
 Committee members involved in a student's request for exception may not participate in the vote.